cs4241-19a/cs4241-19a.github.io/syl.md

 We'll be primarily using [JavaScript](https://developer.mozilla.org/en-US/docs/Web/JavaScript) with [node.js](http://nodejs.org/) to develop web applications in this course.

 While JavaScript is the main language for front-end web application development, there are a variety of choices for back-end languages.
 Java, Python, Ruby, and many other languages have HTTP support.
-We'll be using node.js for simplicity and consistency.
+We'll be using node.js for simplicity and consistency across client / server development.

 Discussion / Questions
 ---